A Name for Herself: Selected Writings, 1891–1917

 Lesley Clement, Department of English, Lakehead University

-Margaret Steffler, Associate Professor, Department of English Literature, Acting Director of the School for the Study of Canada, Trent University
+Margaret Steffler, Department of English Literature, Trent University

 List of Illustrations